logzly. Modern Home DIY

 Weekend Bathroom Makeover: A Budget Checklist You Can Finish in Two Days

 A tired bathroom is the one place in the house that screams for a quick fix, especially when you’re short on time and cash.
 The good news?
 You don’t need a crew of pros or a month‑long shutdown to give it a fresh look.
 With a solid plan, a few tools, and a weekend’s worth of elbow grease, you can turn a drab washroom into a space you actually want to spend time in.
-Below is my step‑by‑step checklist that I’ve used on three different projects, and it works every time.
+Below is my step‑by‑step checklist, a proven budget bathroom refresh checklist, that I’ve used on three different projects, and it works every time.

 What You’ll Need Before Saturday Morning